What does a Scrum Master do?

 Since that time I’ve learned much about scrum and how it is implemented.
 For the most part, I believe that it is a viable and workable methodology for software development.
 A big part of its success has to do with how the scrum master operates in their particular environment.
 So, what exactly is the scrum master definition?
 Below are some of the functions this person serves:

 One word that can be used to describe what the scrum master does is to be a coach.
 This can be correlated to what a sports coach does for their team.
 They guide, admonish, strengthen, and push their team to perform their very best.
+They manage resources to ensure the right people are assigned to the right tasks on the team – you wouldn’t put your star kicker in goal, for example.

 This is typically somebody who has a deep understanding, love, and appreciation for the sport and wants to share this experience with others on the team.